theashverse/ai-bias-dashboard/README.md

 # ai-bias-dashboard
-AI Fairness &amp; Bias Auditing Dashboard using Streamlit, Gemini AI, and Fairlearn.
+It is an end-to-end, "No-Code" AI Fairness Dashboard that acts as an ethical guardian for machine learning pipelines.
+It allows developers and project managers to audit, visualize, and neutralize dataset bias before a model is ever trained.